derangedhk417/MicroscopeControl/README.md

 In order to run this code, you need openCV, NumPy, SciPy, Matplotlib, pixelinkWrapper, kivy and pyserial installed.
 You should be able to accomplish this with the following.

+**Note:** Kivy is only necessary if you want to use the user interface program.
+There is an equivalent command line program.

 You will need to run the installer in `dependencies/` in order to install the build tools for windows, before you run the user interface programs in this repo and before you install kivy (second command below).
 Everything should run on Linux without issue.

 ```